DarknessFX/FXNode_Weather/README.md

 Compile and upload the project files to your M5StickC using your preferred development environment.

-### Features

-- Display presents current Clock (10secs) and Weather (20secs).
-- Every 10 minutes the M5StickC updates the Weather API data.
-- Click Button A (M5) to manually force the Weather API refresh.

 ## Versioning

 v1.0 - Released.

 ## Acknowledgments